-Thanks to longer life spans, more leisure time spent outdoors, and the popularity of tanning, we have seen an increasing number of skin cancers at our Atlanta practice in recent years, which corresponds with the increasing skin cancer rate worldwide.
+Thanks to longer life spans, more leisure time spent outdoors, and the popularity of tanning, we have seen an increasing number of skin cancer cases at our Atlanta practice in recent years, which corresponds with the increasing skin cancer rate worldwide.
 But although the numbers can be frightening, skin cancer is one of the most treatable forms of cancer, but early detection is key.
 At Peachtree Dermatology Associates, our dermatologists have extensive experience with diagnosing and treating all forms of skin cancer.
-We understand that a skin cancer diagnosis can be scary, and we're there every step of the way to offer guidance, sensitivity, and an arsenal of clinically proven treatments.
+We understand that a skin cancer diagnosis can be scary, and we’re there every step of the way to offer guidance, sensitivity, and an arsenal of clinically proven treatments.

 To learn more about your options for skin cancer treatment, request a consultation online with Peachtree Dermatology Associates in Atlanta.
 Or give us a call at (404) 355-1919.